Alejandro Doria: Life and work

 Doria and Langsner were then reunited for the making of Esperando la carroza (Waiting for the Hearse).
 The 1985 black comedy looked at a typical Argentine family and their struggles with each other and their mischievous, nonagenarian matriarch.
 The film became a cult classic, though another director's sequel written by Langsner and released in 2009 was unsuccessful.

 Doria and Langsner then turned to recent history in Argentina with Sofia.
 The 1987 tragedy dealt with a chance encounter and a May–December love affair amid the oppressive Dirty War against dissidents.
 The harrowing portrayal, however, received little notice.
 Doria returned to the family comedy genre in 1990 with Cien veces no debo (I Don't Owe 100 Times Over) - a comedy of errors revolving around bad news for a neurotic, middle-class family.
 Doria then returned to television, directing a number of soap operas and a segment in an episodic homage to the victims of the 1994 AMIA bombing (the worst terrorist attack in Argentine history).

-His reputation as a leading filmmaker in Argentine cinema was restored with the 2006 release of Las manos (The Hands) a bio-pic on the life of Father Mario Pantaleo, an Argentine priest who incurred the Vatican's wrath following reports he possessed healing hands.
+His reputation as a leading filmmaker in Argentine cinema was restored with the 2006 release of Los manos (The Hands) a bio-pic on the life of Father Mario Pantaleo, an Argentine priest who incurred the Vatican's wrath following reports he possessed healing hands.
 The drama earned numerous prizes in Argentina and in prestigious international film festivals, notably the Huelva Latin American Film Festival and Cartagena Film Festival.
 Doria more recently directed Doce horas (12 Hours) and Tuya (Yours), titles scheduled for release in 2010.
 Pneumonia cost the filmmaker his life on June 17, 2009, however, at age 72.